aringo/ssh_tunnels/README.md

 cd ssh_python_tunnels/build
 docker-compose up
 ```
-Then in your browser of your choice navigate to
+Then in your browser of choice navigate to

 http://localhost:3000 and try logging in as user:start